Exploiting locality in high-dimensional factorial hidden Markov models: Numerical results

 In our experiments we considered the model described in Section \ref{subsec:model_spec}, with $\mathbb{X}=\{0,1\}$ and $T=200$, and generated a data set with true parameter values:

 The EM algorithms based on the Graph Smoother and the fully and spatially decoupled variational approximations were run for $20$ different EM initializations.
-Figures \ref{fig:experimentaltime5par} and \ref{fig:experimentaltime5kernel} show the results for $M=3$ and figures \ref{fig:experimentaltime6par} and \ref{fig:experimentaltime6kernel} show results for the higher dimensional case: $M=10$.
+Tables \ref{tab:parametres_values_1} and \ref{tab:parametres_values_2} show the mean of the final estimates over the different EM initializations for $M=3$ and $M=10$, respectively.
+Graphical results are presented in figures \ref{fig:experimentaltime5par} and \ref{fig:experimentaltime5kernel} for $M=3$ and figures \ref{fig:experimentaltime6par} and \ref{fig:experimentaltime6kernel} for $M=10$.

 In Figure \ref{fig:experimentaltime5par} the EM algorithms associated with the Graph Smoother converge to points closer to the true parameter values than those using the variational approximations.
 Using $m=1$ rather than $m=0$ in the former yields a slight increase in accuracy.
 In Figure \ref{fig:experimentaltime5kernel} the results using the Graph Smoother are not more accurate in all cases, but the completely decoupled variational method generally performs badly.
 In Figure \ref{fig:experimentaltime6par} the results for the Graph Smoother are again more accurate.
 In Figure \ref{fig:experimentaltime6kernel} it is notable that the estimates of the transition probabilities are a little more accurate with $m=0$ rather than $m=1$, but substantially more accurate than with either of the variational schemes.
 Again the completely decoupled variational approximation performs poorly.
+These observations are numerically evident also from tables \ref{tab:parametres_values_1} and \ref{tab:parametres_values_2}.